JJassonn69/liveportrait/readme.md

 This is the official Space of the paper: [**LivePortrait: Efficient Portrait Animation with Stitching and Retargeting Control**](https://arxiv.org/abs/2407.03168)

+Installable version of the huggingface repo to be used as a module.

 If you find LivePortrait useful for your research, welcome to cite our work using the following BibTeX:
 ```bibtex
 @article{guo2024liveportrait,